MeixuanEd/GridSTAGE/README.md

 ## **Citation**

-Please refer to the following works:
+As our simulation framework is based on PST and the AGC code developed by Jiangmeng Zhang, please refer to the following works:
 1. Joe H. Chow, and Kwok W. Cheung.
 "A toolbox for power system dynamics and control engineering education and research."
 IEEE transactions on Power Systems 7, no. 4 (1992): 1559-1564.
 2. Jiangmeng Zhang, and Alejandro D. Domínguez-García.
 "Augmenting the power system toolbox: Enabling automatic generation control and providing a platform for cyber security analysis."
 In 2016 North American Power Symposium (NAPS), pp. 1-5.
 IEEE, 2016.